-Researchers from several institutes have reported finding 2 toxic enzymes that p. gingivalis uses to feed on human tissue in 96 per cent of human Alheimers brain samples.
+Researchers from several institutes in different countries have reported finding 2 toxic enzymes that p. gingivalis uses to feed on human tissue in 96 per cent of human Alzheimers brain samples.

 These protein-degrading enzymes are called "gingipains".
 The evidence is that the bacteria p. gingivalis invades the brain, and it's not there because Alzheimers already exists; it"s there because it's the CAUSE of Alzheimers.

 Let me say that again -

 The bacteria p. gingivalis is the CAUSE of Alzheimers.